2023 Africa Men's Sevens

 The 2023 Africa Men's Sevens was the 13th edition of the Africa Men's Sevens, an annual African rugby sevens tournament.
-The qualifier event took place at the Labourdonnais Sports Grounds, Mauritius between 24 and 25 June 2023.
-The main event took place in Harare, Zimbabwe.
+The qualifier event took place at the Labourdonnais Sports Grounds in Mauritius between 24 and 25 June 2023.
+The main event took place at Harare Sports Club in Harare, Zimbabwe.
 The winner qualified for the 2024 Olympics in Paris, and the second and third placed teams qualified for the 2024 Final Olympic Qualification Tournament.
 In addition, the top two teams qualified for the 2024 Challenger Series.